GPUOpen-Tools/gpu_performance_api/README.md

    * Most of the ComputeShader counters (all except the MemUnit and WriteUnit counters): These values should be representative of performance, but may not be 100% accurate.
  * On Linux, setting the GPU clock mode is not working correctly for Radeon 5700 Series GPUs, potentially leading to some inconsistencies in counter values from one run to the next.
 This is expected to be addressed in a future driver release.

+## Style and Format Change

+The source code of this product is being reformatted to follow the Google C++ Style Guide https://google.github.io/styleguide/cppguide.html.
+In the interim you may encounter a mix of both an older C++ coding style, as well as the newer Google C++ Style.
+Please refer to the _clang-format file in the root directory of the product for additional style information.